 As an incentive for customers to pay by cash or check, you may consider offering a discount.
 Whether it’s a flat rate or percentage of the bill, it’s an option for limiting your credit card processing fees.
 This gives the customer the option of which method is best for them.

 Regardless of how you choose to cover your credit card processing fees, have your calculations figured out in advance.
 Be prepared to answer any questions about your billing.
 You should also make sure you comply with state and local laws.
 Some states have regulations on how you must disclose credit card fees or even what percentage you can charge.

 Credit cards are the most used payment method today.
 They are more convenient for your customers than paying by checks or with cash.
 By accepting credit cards, you can make it easier for customers to choose a contractor.
 And that will help grow your restoration business.
 Research the fees and choose a credit card processing company that best fits your needs.
 Just like your dehumidifiers and ozone machines, don’t forget to get the right equipment so you can process cards in the field too.

 Looking to Grow Your Restoration Business?

 We offer live and exclusive water damage, fire restoration, plumbing, mold remediation, biohazard cleanup and carpet cleaning leads.
 We use social media marketing, search engine optimization, paid search, and several other channels to produce high quality, conversion-ready leads.
-Our leads are sent exclusively to just one partner and only bill you on valid leads.
+Our leads are sent exclusively to just one partner and we only bill you for valid leads.
 Learn more about our lead generation network or call 1-888-594-8381 for more details.